The Pittsburgh Kids Foundation in Haiti:

 The PKF currently works to support the efforts of three orphanages on the outskirts of Cap Haitien, Haiti.
 We have developed strategic relationships over the last 20 years with ministries on the ground in Haiti.
 We focus our efforts on helping the children in these three homes by giving them an opportunity to thrive and grow in their own country.
 It is our belief that the future of Haiti rests in the hands of its own people and we are working hard to support them.
 As these children grow, we hope to see them make significant contributions to the Kingdom of God and to their own country.

-- IDADEE – The IDADEE orphanage was started and is run by children that grew up at the EBAC orphanage.
+- IDADEE – The IDADEE Children's Home was started and is run by children that grew up at the EBAC Orphanage.
 Their vision is to give the poorest of the poor children a hope and a future.
-They currently house 28 children, ages 5 and under.
-They hope to complete the third flood of the main building soon, so they can house another 20 kids.
+Phase One of construction was completed in 2011, with room to house 40 children.
+Currently, they are at capacity.
+The IDADEE School opened with three classrooms in 2013.
+Together, the IDADEE Children's Home and School have created 18 jobs.

 - New Vision Children’s Home – New Vision was started and is run by Jean Claude and Monica Compere: Jean Claude grew up at the EBAC orphanage and is on the committee for the IDADEE project as an advisor.
 As an orphan himself, he has a strong desire to give back to other Haitian orphans.
 Together, with his wife, Monica, they have taken in 12 kids.
 The youngest have tested positive for HIV but are doing well under their care.
-The PKF has been supporting them as they build a new home for these children.
-They hope to finish construction soon and plan on expanding their family to 20 or 25 kids.
+The PKF has been supporting them through the process of building a new home for their children.
+Construction was completed in April and 14 children are being cared for at the New Vision Children's Home.

 PKF Child Sponsorship Program(Mustard Seed): In the three orphanages that the PKF supports, there are close to 140 children who are relying on us for support.
 To help with this need, we have started a small child sponsorship program.
 If you would like to help support one of these children, go to www.pkfchildsponsorship.com or click here.

 travel to Haiti.
-The recent completion of the Joshua House Missionary Lodge (www.thejoshuahouse.org) is serving as our base of operations as we work to help develop the community around the IDADEE orphanage.
+The Joshua House www.thejoshuahouse.org) is serving as our base of operations as we work to help develop the community around the IDADEE orphanage.

 Church Groups: If you have a group that would like to travel to Haiti contact Jayson Samuels our Haiti Coordinator.